 A hip place to eat near here is The Malthouse.
 The space is rustic and the food is incredible.
 What’s even better is the bottomless drinks during brunch on the weekends.

 You cannot visit NYC without hitting Times Square and seeing a Broadway show.
 Teens and tweens will enjoy shopping at the massive H & M in Times Square and they will probably enjoy seeing all the randomness and jumbo screens everywhere.
 As far as which Broadway show I would try and go for one all the kids will enjoy.
-I took my kids to see Phantom or the Opera.
+I took my kids to see Phantom of the Opera.
 One teen loved it, my tween slept through it, and my teenage son hated it.
-(He would have hated whatever show we went too, so his enjoyment did not factor in.)
+(He would have hated whatever show we went to, so his enjoyment did not factor in.)
 This was the second show Jonah has slept through so keep that in mind when deciding how much money to spend.
 Just imagine how upsetting it would have been if I had bought $400 Hamilton tickets and Jonah slept through it.
-There is a half price ticket stand in Times Square underneath the bleachers.
+There is a half-price ticket stand in Times Square underneath the bleachers.
 I got Phantom of the Opera tickets for about $70 each.

 If you want to take your kids on a tour of the city I recommend going on The Ride.
 This is a tour bus, but it’s not your normal tour bus.
 They have performers waiting along the streets.
 As you drive by various places they start singing, dancing, and rapping.
 The hosts on the bus are sarcastic and entertaining.
 This is awesome for teenagers because it’s bizarre.